Houstonwp/gh-down/readme.md

 gh down
 ```

-The command queries the GitHub status API and prints a summary of each monitored component, making it easy to spot degraded performance or outages.

-### Common options

-- `gh down --details` shows currently active incidents beneath the component list.
+Add flags as needed:

+- `--details` to show active incidents.
-- `gh down --resolved` adds incidents resolved within the last seven days.
+- `--resolved` to see incidents resolved in the past 7 days.
-- `gh down --json` emits the report in a machine-readable format.
-- `gh down --timeout 20s` overrides the default 10-second network timeout.
+- `--json` for machine-readable output.

 ## Installation